Ibrahim-Naseef/DATA-GI/README.md

 - Example: Suggesting the best pricing strategy to maximize profit

 ## Steps in the Data Analytics Process
-1. Data Collection: Gathering raw data from various sources like databases, APIs, or sensors
+1. **Data Collection**: Gathering raw data from various sources like databases, APIs, or sensors
-2. Data Cleaning: Handling missing values, removing duplicates, and ensuring data consistency
+2. **Data Cleaning**: Handling missing values, removing duplicates, and ensuring data consistency
-3. Data Exploration: Using visualization and statistical methods to understand the data
+3. **Data Exploration**: Using visualization and statistical methods to understand the data
-4. Data Analysis: Applying techniques like clustering, classification, or regression
+4. **Data Analysis**: Applying techniques like clustering, classification, or regression
-5. Interpretation: Deriving insights and making data-driven decisions
+5. **Interpretation**: Deriving insights and making data-driven decisions
-6. Visualization and Reporting: Presenting findings using dashboards or reports
+6. **Visualization and Reporting**: Presenting findings using dashboards or reports

 --------------------------------------------------------------------------------------------------------------------